 Prostate cancer occurs when abnormal cells begin to grow in the prostate.
 There are several types of cells in the prostate, but nearly all prostate cancers start in the gland cells.
 The prostate is an exocrine gland in the male reproductive system.
 Excluding all types of skin cancer, prostate cancer is the most commonly diagnosed cancer and the second leading cause of cancer death among men in the United States and Indiana.
-In Indiana there were 3,345 cases of prostate cancer and 587 prostate cancer deaths during 2010 alone.
+In Indiana, there were 2,687 new cases of prostate cancer and 603 prostate cancer deaths during 2014 alone.

 Who gets Prostate Cancer Most Often?

 - Men with a family history of prostate cancer.
-Men with one first-degree relative (a father or brother) with a history of prostate cancer are two to three times more likely to develop the disease; those with more than one affected first-degree relative are three to five times more likely to be diagnosed with prostate cancer.
+Men with one first-degree relative (a father or brother) with a history of prostate cancer are two to three times more likely to develop the disease.
+This risk increases if more than one family member is diagnosed with prostate cancer.

 Common Signs and Symptoms of Prostate Cancer

-It’s important to note that some men have no symptoms at all.
+It’s important to note that some men have no symptoms at all, and that many symptoms also occur frequently as a result of non-cancerous conditions, such as prostate enlargement or infection.
+None of these symptoms are specific to prostate cancer.
 Common symptoms include, but aren’t limited to:

 - Difficulty starting urination